xinutec/xinutec.github.io/content/irc/index.md

 you can also check whether your client certificate works for yourself).
 It may also be used to auto-voice certain clients with `+w v:z:$SHA`.
-Please note that the "z" type reop ignores everything after a `#` character, so you can affix a comment to it, e.g. `+w v:z:$SHA#Peter`, if Peter is the person who owns this nick.
+Please note that the "z" type reop ignores everything after a `#` character, so you can affix a comment to it, e.g. `+w v:z:$SHA#Peter`, if Peter is the person who owns the certificate belonging to this hash.
 SHA-1 fingerprints take the form of 40 character hexadecimal numbers, i.e. 40 characters between 0-9 and A-F.

 Registering your channel
 ------------------------

-While we do not provide nickname and channel as registration service packages as most other networks do, users can set channel mode `+P` which makes modes on the channel permanent.
+While we do not provide nickname and channel as registration service packages as most other networks do, users can set channel mode `+P` which makes modes and the topic on the channel permanent.
 Combined with the auto-op mentioned above, this provides you with an advanced and cryptographically secure way of regaining your channel after a disconnect.
 If you want to unregister a channel, simply remove mode `-P` again.

 Off-the-record messaging
 ------------------------